Hubert Estate

 • Coldstream

-Hubert Estate is the love child of the Ryan Hospitality Group (The Prince, Mitchelton Winery, Nagambie Brewery & Distillery) and one of the Yarra Valley's longest-standing producers, St Hubert's.
-The winery and cellar door is set to become the region's newest must-visit destination, with a complete redesign of St Hubert's existing footprint – transforming the stunning site into a dual-level estate.
+Hubert Estate is the love child of the Ryan Hospitality Group (The Prince, Mitchelton Winery, Nagambie Brewery and Distillery) and one of the Yarra Valley's longest-standing producers, St Hubert's.
+A recent redesign of the winery and cellar door has transformed the stunning site into a dual-level estate.
 The reimagining of the venue is thanks to notable architectural and interior design studio, Cera Stribley.
-Hubert Estate now encompasses a modern Australian and Euro-inspired restaurant (Quarters), Indigenous art gallery (Hubert Gallery of Art), event space (Harriett), cellar door, and boutique wine store (Notes).
+Hubert Estate now encompasses a modern Australian and Euro-inspired restaurant (Quarters), event space (Harriett), cellar door and boutique wine store (Notes).

 • Healesville